 You can move stainless steel food pans around on a salad bar.
 But you can also do it easily with Bugambilia® Fit Perfect™ because it's designed specifically to be easily reconfigured.
 And with 23 NSF-certified colors, you can use a contrasting color to call attention to a certain veggie, indicate allergen-free products, or highlight a special house recipe or guest favorite.
 You can feature your brand colors or go with traditional white for a clean, bright look that will make your colorful veggies pop.

-I hope these 8 tips are helpful.
+We hope these eight tips are helpful.
 You can pick and choose which ones are best for your particular situation and/or try out some different things to increase your bottom line while keeping your food fresh and your guests happy.
 If you'd like to learn more about Bugambilia® Fit Perfect™, we've got you covered in "Review of Bugambilia® Fit Perfect™: The Easy Setup Cold Bar Solution for Foodservice."

 We'd love to hear your own tips for profitable salad bars in the comments.
 What useful tips have you learned along the way?